3rd April, 2012, Tuesday……Day (3) Sangla-Kalpa 49 km

 On the one side was snow clad mountains with riot of colours spread all over.
-Cool fragrant breeze.
-Meandering Baspa river.
-Merrily chirping birds.
-Lazy, healthy, innocent mountain dogs.
-Beautiful, charming, briskly walking Kinnauri women.
-Bells ringing at far away temple.
-There was magical atmosphere.
-Memories for lifetime.
+Cool fragrant breeze, meandering Baspa river, merrily chirping birds, lazy healthy, innocent mountain dogs, beautiful, charming, briskly walking Kinnauri women, bells ringing far away at a temple, whole atmosphere was magical, memories for lifetime.

 Drive from Sangla to Karcham is a single road along the Baspa river.
-The drive is beautiful and lively but not for weak heart.
+The drive is beautiful and lively but not for weak hearted.
 After crossing the bridge at Karcham about 16 km from Sangla I was again on NH 22, Hindustan-Tibet Road.